Types Of Brick Bonds

 The general types Of brick bonds are as following:

-Primary elements of this bond are as following:
+The features of this types of brick bonds are as following:

 1. In this brick bond, every alternate course demonstrates headers and stretchers.